Harry Pettit

-Harry George Pettit (born 1991) is a British social geographer and political activist, specializing in urban geography, social geography, and the dynamics of job insecurity in Egypt.
+Harry George Pettit (born 1991) is a British political activist and a social geographer.
+As a geographer, he specializes in urban geography, social geography, and the dynamics of job insecurity in Egypt.

-During his tenure as a lecturer at Radboud University Nijmegen, Pettit came to public attention several times due to his controversial public statements regarding the Israeli–Palestinian conflict.
-These statements, which resulted in his dismissal, sparked debates in the Netherlands concerning academic freedom, freedom of expression, hate speech, and antisemitism.
+During his tenure as a lecturer at Radboud University in Nijmegen, Pettit came to public attention several times due to his controversial public statements regarding the Israeli–Palestinian conflict.
+These statements, which resulted in his leaving Radboud University, sparked debates in the Netherlands concerning academic freedom, freedom of expression, hate speech and antisemitism.

-Biography
+Early life and education

+Harry Pettit was born and grew up in Retford, United Kingdom, and obtained his PhD in geography at the London School of Economics and Political Science in 2017.

+Academic career and activism

-Pettit grew up in Retford, United Kingdom, and studied geography at the London School of Economics and Political Science, where he also obtained his PhD in 2017.
-He subsequently held several short-term research and teaching positions at universities across the United Kingdom.
-In 2022, he served as a visiting researcher at the University of Amsterdam, and the following year he was appointed assistant professor of social geography at Radboud University Nijmegen.
+Pettit held several short-term research and teaching positions at universities across the United Kingdom.
+In 2022, he served as a visiting researcher at the University of Amsterdam.